AnnikaV9/usv3-framework/docs/README.md

 ## Cython modules
 usv3 supports the building and loading of cython modules.
 Dependencies required for this are not installed by default, they can be with `poetry install -E cython`.
-If you don't want dev dependencies to be uninstalled, run `poetry install -E "dev cython"` instead.
+If you don't want dev dependencies to be uninstalled, run `poetry install --all-extras` instead.

 Adding a cython module is pretty much the same as adding a pure python module, just drop the pyx file into its respective event.
 After that, run `poetry run build_cython` to build all cython modules.